Shadimrad/Database_Real_Estate/README.md

 ## Indexing

-To increase the performance of the queries that run every month, we should create suitable indexes for the database tables.
+To increase the performance of these queries that run every month, we should create suitable indexes for the database tables.

 Explanation: